 First Nations Cultural Heritage Law

 Statutory recognition of Traditional Owner rights and responsibilities for cultural heritage is a difficult process.
-Storey & Ward Lawyers have specialised experience in working within state and commonwealth jurisdictions to achieve formal recognition.
+Storey & Ward has specialised experience in working within state and commonwealth jurisdictions to achieve formal recognition.

 Formal recognition of Traditional Owner rights and responsibilities for cultural heritage is complex under state and federal laws.

-Storey & Ward Lawyers have specialised experience in working within these jurisdictions to achieve statutory recognition.
+Storey & Ward has specialised experience in working within these jurisdictions to achieve statutory recognition.

 We provide expert legal, mediation and training support to Traditional Owners in their applications, or responses to applications, for formal recognition.